 DRIVEWAY: There is a driveway at the side of my home.
 The driveway area in front of the house measures: width: 8 feet edge to edge (with flora on driver's side when backed in).
-Height: 10 feet to limbs (they are limbs so could be some wiggle room on height) Length: @ 26 foot max. plan to back in! driveway is fairly but not perfectly level.
+Height: 10 feet to limbs (they are limbs so could be some wiggle room on height) Length: @ 26 foot max.
+Plan to back in! driveway is fairly but not perfectly level.
 Do not block a car in the driveway (without prior permission)!
 It is ok to park on the street in the neighborhood behind the house if time is needed to coordinate getting a car out of the driveway before parking an RV in the driveway.
 Please allows room for foot passage from the front to the rear of the house.
 Do not block the sidewalk in front of the house.
-We have been able to fit a "B plus" and C class RV's in the drive and even a C class, though ground clearance can be an issue with a 25’ (dip from road to driveway).
+We have been able to fit a "B plus" and C class RV's in the drive.
+Ground clearance has been a slight issue with one 25’ (dip from road to driveway).
 There is little width to spare.
 I have had mostly RV visitors and one very short travel trailer.
-It would be VERY difficult if not impossible to get a travel trailer in and out of here.
+It would be VERY difficult if not impossible to get a sizable travel trailer in and out of here.
 Sorry.
 Message me if you have concerns.
 Please advise if you will need to come and go in your RV while here.
 We will be “tandem” parked with the RV at the back.
 Most people heading to the city and museums park and take the bus or metro into the city during the period of their visit.